Château Penin - Bordeaux Blanc Cabanes 2024

 Tastingbook - Markus Del Monego

-"Delicate notes of white flowers and lime, peach nuances, fresh bouquet."
+"Delicate notes of white flowers and lime, hints of peach, fresh bouquet."
 (Falstaff 2025)

-Buy your Penin wines at the best price on private sale!
+Buy your Penin wines at the best price in a private sale!

 Eye